Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 🇮🇩 Indonesia Pavilion

-I hadn’t planned to visit the Indonesia Pavilion — it was a last-minute stop, one of the few still open as the day drew to a close.
-But the experience turned out to be unforgettable.
+I hadn’t planned to visit the Indonesia Pavilion — it’s a spontaneous stop, one of the few still open as the day winds down.
+But the experience turns out to be unforgettable.

 You enter through a lush miniature forest, where artworks are hidden among the foliage — an ode to Indonesia’s rich natural beauty and its 17,000 islands.
 The space feels alive, rooted, and breathing.

 Upstairs, the focus shifts to craft and heritage.
-A standout: an exhibition of traditional weaponery from ethnic tribes across the archipelago.
-A staff member gently reminds us: “These aren’t replicas — they’re real museum artefacts.”
+A standout: an exhibition of traditional weaponry from ethnic tribes across the archipelago.
+A staff member gently reminds us, “These aren’t replicas — they’re real museum artefacts.”
 Their elegant, curved forms remind me of the jambiya from the Arab world, yet speak entirely of this land.

 My favourite part is a room dedicated to textiles — each loom displaying a fabric tied to a distinct culture.
-It’s hard to fathom how textiles that look as simple as these could embody a tradition that crosses centuries.
-I couldn’t help but think: one pavilion isn’t nearly enough to contain the depth of a country with over 1,300 ethnic groups.
+It’s hard to fathom how textiles that look this simple could embody traditions spanning centuries.
+One pavilion, I realise, isn’t nearly enough to hold the breadth of a country with over 1,300 ethnic groups.

 And then there’s the staff — bursting with warmth and energy.
 They sing, explain, and greet each guest with an enthusiasm that’s contagious.
 “Why are you all so full of life?”
-I asked one of them, unable to hide my curiosity.
-She simply smiled.
+I ask one of them, unable to hide my curiosity.
+She simply smiles.
 Maybe joy is part of the national character — something not easily explained, only felt.

 Sense of Wander: ★★★★☆